Strangemother/django-trim/README.md

 13.3
 ```

+It works with any model, allowing you to apply methods on models without manipulating the original model definition (such as the `User` model)

 + [Auto Model Mixin](./docs/models/auto_model_mixin.md)

-#### Forget Import Hell!
+#### Live Model Access

-The `trim.live` models is a simple shortcut to your installed django application models without the need to import.
+> The `trim.live` models access provides a shortcut to your all installed your models without the need to import such as `trim.live.users.User()`

 This allows you to call upon a model **when required**, not in the runtime startup.
 Allowing you to call upon _late models_ without the circular hell.